 I felt the message in the pit of my stomach and called him back immediately.
 The phone rang only once.

 “I’ve been trying to call you.
 His liver and kidneys are shutting down.
-They say he only has a 5% chance of survival”, said Sgt Egretne, his voice as urgent as a sportscaster calling the Kentucky Derby.
+They say he only has a 5% chance of making it,” said Sergeant Egretne, speaking as quickly as a New Yorker on a lunch break.

-“The Chief and I will go there right away and replace you” I said.
+“The Chief and I will get there right away and replace you,” I said.

-The airmen brought the phone to the commander's office.
-They had had some difficulty in getting the phone from the hospital personnel but had been very persuasive.
+Before we left, I took Sergeant Hollenbach’s phone, which had just been received, to the commander’s office.
 We were lucky.
 The phone was not password protected.
 We scrolled down the contact list and found an entry for Mom.

-We put the phone on speaker, then called, using a script we’d agreed to earlier.
-We needed her to go to the hospital but we could not panic her.
-“Good afternoon Mrs. Hollerbach.
+“Mrs. Hollerbach.
 This is Colonel Utz of the 201st RED HORSE.
 Your son has had a medical issue.
 He is at Hershey Medical Center.
-We need you to go there”
+We need you to go there.”

-“I amI’m in New York City with my daughter” she replied “It will take some time to get there”
+“I’I’m in New York City with my daughter” she replied “It will take some time.”

-“We’ll be there to meet you when you arrive” I replied.
+“We’ll be there when you arrive” I replied.

 She hung up.

-“George and I will go to Hershey to replace the guys there” I told Colonel Utz.
+“Chief Flosk and I will go to Hershey to replace the guys there,” I told Colonel Utz.

+Chief Flosk was the Airfields shop superintendent.

-When we arrived twenty minutes later, we did a turnover with the guys in the waiting room.
-It was approximately 1800 hours.
-He was alive and awake they said.
-George and I went to his room.
+We arrived twenty minutes later at approximately 1800 hours.
+We did a turnover with the guys in the waiting room.
+Sergeant Hollenbach was alive and awake they said.
+Chief Flosk and I went to his room.
 He was in bed watching a football game.
 A doctor stood nearby examining an EKG.
-A woman sat in a chair at the foot of his bed reading.
-She wasn’t wearing anything to mark her as a medical person.

-“Hi there,” I said “What is your role here?”

-“Oh, I’m just here to keep him company,” she replied.

-I realized she was there as a suicide watch.
-There was a tube sticking out of his neck which looked as big as a garden hose.
+There was a tube sticking out of his neck which seemed as big as a garden hose.
 It was attached to a dialysis machine churning along next to his bed.

 “How are you doing,” I said.